Yapping72/social-media-hadoop/README.md

 # social-media-hadoop
-A project for big data processing and analysis, focusing on social media data.
+A project for big data processing and analysis, focusing on Glassdoor reviews.
+Extracts reviews and company branding information from www.glassdoor.com.
+Performs analysis using Python and/or MapReduce.
+* Analysis was done in python to compare performance differences between Python and MapReduce.
+* All analysis performed used MapReduce.
+Results from Hadoop analysis, was then processed in Python.
+* Data visualized using Python-Flask Framework.

 # Dependencies
 <ol>